HOW CAN YOU HELP —> RIGHT NOW?

 St. Giles is our spiritual home, especially during this time of COVID-19: a place where we come to worship together, encounter God, and be nourished to go out into the world: to truly live the motto: Welcome, Worship and Walk the Way!
 Now more than ever, in order for St. Giles to continue to be open for gathering, we all need to work together!

 For those who have completed the necessary volunteer training, this page will have the most updated information about re-opening team procedures, volunteer scheduling, and other events.
-Check here first to sign up to help with special services, double check the procedures, or see if there is any news.
+Check here first to sign up to help with special services (baptisms, weddings, and funerals), double check the procedures, or see if there is any news.

 Volunteers Needed – Many hands make light work!
 In order for our parish re-opening plan to be safely implemented, please consider being a volunteer.
 For your own health and safety, volunteers should be in a low risk population – under 65 and in good health.
 However, those over 65 may volunteer if you have no other conditions.
 It is important that all volunteers be free of any underlying medical condition, such as diabetes or lung disease, immune suppression or cancer treatment, etc.